tobanteEmbedded/tetl/CONTRIBUTING.md

     // runs both assert & static_assert
     STATIC_CHECK(test_all());

-    // runs only asseert, use if constexpr is not supported
+    // runs only assert, use if constexpr is not supported
     // CHECK(test_all());
     return 0;
 }